What is Seasonality?

 - Similarly, gasoline sales generally increase when people take more vacations during the summer months.

-Seasonality is a tool that can be used to examine stock prices and economic trends.
+This is a useful tool for examining stock prices and economic trends.
 Businesses can use seasonality to assist them in making decisions about inventory and staffing.
 Retail sales are an example of a seasonal metric, with higher expenditure often occurring in the fourth quarter of the calendar year.